Instability of nondiscrete free subgroups in Lie groups: Approximability of semisimple Lie groups

 \subsection{Approximations with weak Solovay-Kitaev property.
 Proof of Theorem \ref{gapprox1}}

-Firstly we prove Theorem \ref{gapprox1}.
-Its proof given below is similar to that of Theorem \ref{tsk} in \cite{sk1, sk2, sk3}.
-The proof of the boundedness of derivatives in Theorem \ref{tsk} (see Remark \ref{remsk}) will be given at the end of the subsection (it is a small modification of the proof of Theorem \ref{gapprox1}).
+First we give a proof of Theorem \ref{gapprox1}.
+It is similar to the proof of Theorem \ref{tsk} given in \cite{sk1, sk2, sk3}.
+The proof of the boundedness of derivatives in Theorem \ref{tsk} (see Remark \ref{remsk}) will be briefly discussed at the end of the subsection.